IBM/oic-i-agentic-ai-tutorials/i-oic-rbac-using-obo/okta_setup/Okta_OAuth_2.0–On-Behalf-Of_(OBO)_Flow_Setup.md

 ```
 https://trial-3546541-admin.okta.com/admin/getting-started
 ```
-Go to the above URL and complete the setup process.
+Go to the above URL and complete the setup process below.